pyladies/global-conference/content/news/cfp-close.md

 - 日本語: 2
 - 中文: 0

-Dispite the effort to promte more diversity languages and the support of many PyLadies Chapters, there are still not a lot of submission besides English and Español.
-In the future, more stratregic planning regarding which language we would like to invite folks to submit would be need to plan ahead.
-Never the less, a big thanks to the follow PyLadies Chapters to help us during the Call for Proposal periods:
+Despite the effort to promote more diversity languages and the support of many PyLadies Chapters, there are still not a lot of submissions besides English and Español.
+In the future, more strategic planning regarding which language we would like to invite folks to submit would be needed to plan ahead.
+Nevertheless, a big thanks to the following PyLadies Chapters for helping us during the Call for Proposal periods:

 - PyLadies Tokyo
 - PyLadies Berlin